-Like the paint program, the Oil and Glycol recycling program is an Extended Producer Responsibility (EPR) program.
-Therefore, producers manage and pay directly for the endof-life waste management of their products.
+Like the Paint Program, the Oil and Glycol Program is an Extended Producer Responsibility (EPR) program.
+Therefore, producers manage and pay directly for the end-of-life waste management of their products.
 In addition to shifting the costs of recycling from municipalities and taxpayers, Extended Producer Responsibility (EPR) programs give industry an incentive to design products that reduce waste disposal costs and recycling risks.